fceiras/resume-cv/resume.md

 ###### Fev 2018 - Jan 2020
 ```
-Performance in the area of ​​Networks / SysAdmin / Infra / DevOps
+Performance in the area of ​​Networks / SysAdmin / Infra / DevOps / SRE

 - Responsible for planning, installing and configuring the new colocation racks, applying new routing and redundancy practices and technology.
 - Creation, update and maintenance of CI / CD environment based on git, jenkins, terraform, chef, docker, kubernetes, zabbix and prometheus.